tombiasz/notes/design_patterns/value_object.md

 ```

 ## 1.2.
 Notes
+- immutability:
+  - no setters
-- immutability - no setters; only copies
+  - only copies
+  - no side effects
 - value equality - equal by value not reference
 - self validation - you cannot create invalid object
 - easy to test

 ## 1.3.
 Refs
 - https://hackernoon.com/value-objects-like-a-pro-f1bfc1548c72